VLPatton/parseman/README.md

 <dl class="section warning">
 <dt>Warning</dt>
 <dd>
-**Currently, a flat string is not yet supported, but there are plans to do so in the future.**
+<strong>Currently, a flat string is not yet supported, but there are plans to do so in the future.</strong>
 </dd>
 </dl>